JohnReid/JohnReid.github.io/_drafts/hais.md

 difficult to control.
 [Annealed importance sampling](http://arxiv.org/abs/physics/9803008) (AIS) is designed to alleviate this issue.
-AIS produces importance weighted samples from an unnormalised target distribution $p_0$ by annealing towards it from some other distribution
+AIS produces importance weighted samples from an unnormalised target distribution $p_0$ by annealing towards it from some proposal distribution
 $p_N$.
 For example,

 $$p_n(x) = p_0(x)^{\beta_n} p_N(x)^{1-\beta_n}$$

 where $1 = \beta_0 > \beta_1 > \dots > \beta_N = 0$.
 To implement AIS we must be
 able to